pmean/build-website/text/15/contributions-to-ebm.md

 Here are pictures of the two doctors that I co-wrote EBM editorials with, Jay Portnoy and Chitra Dinakar.

-![Image result for jay portnoy children\'s mercy
+![Image result for jay portnoy children's mercy
 ![](../../../web/images/15/contributions-to-ebm01.jpeg)